iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ### 1.10.5 (2020-02-11)
 * send Ping only if not connected, otherwise get_status
 * set button states to true, if clicked
-* move Timermanager and roomManager to own libs
+* move timer manager and room manager to own libs

 ### 1.10.4 (2020-02-06)
 * (MeiserTR) add valetudo map support for gen3 and gen2 2XXX